mAbduqayum/python-workbook/200_repetitions/209_pyramid/pyramid.md

 - Read a positive integer `n` from the user (height of pyramid)
 - Display a centered pyramid with `n` rows
 - Row `i` should have `2*i - 1` asterisks centered
-- If `n` is less than 1, display an error message

 ## Examples
 **Example 1:**